GeekOops/geekoops-collectd/README.md

 # geekoops-collectd

-Easy ansible role to setup `collectd`.
+Easy ansible role to setup system metrics transmission to `collectd`.
 Currently only `influxdb` is supported by this role.
 This ansible role works with

 - openSUSE Leap 15.2